How Machine Learning Is Catching Fraudsters — Almost before They Act

 Predictive Fraud Prevention

 Even real-time analytics results in action being taken after the event.
-Swiss Fintech company NetGuardians plan to act predictively — to counter fraud almost before it happens, building on behavioral analytics by incorporating insights from criminology.
+The Swiss Fintech company NetGuardians plans to act predictively — to counter fraud almost before it happens, building on behavioral fraud analytics using machine learning by incorporating insights from criminology.

 Head of R&D Jérôme Kehrli feels that even solutions supported by machine learning are disappointing, labelling them ‘primordial’ and claiming, ‘the current industry paradigm for machine learning and AI capabilities in fraud detection… [produces] too many false positives and too many valid transaction blockings.’